-As of September 2019, the school will use CPOMS to record any safeguarding concerns.
-All staff working at the school have had training linked to how to use the system to record their concerns and make disclosures.
+As of September 2019, the school has used CPOMS to record any safeguarding concerns - this will continue into the 2020/2021 academic year.
+All staff working at the school have had training linked to how to use the system to record their concerns and make disclosures and refresher training sessions are provided when needed.
 Safeguarding concerns and disclosures should be flagged to the designated team on the system and will be dealt with in a timely manner.
 Paper disclosure forms are available for staff in the case of the internet not working.
 If a disclosure is made on a paper form they should be immediately handed to the designated safeguarding lead (or, in their absence, the deputy designated safeguarding lead).